 Bug feces itself isn’t so much a threat to your home, though it can be an eyesore.
 Rather, bug feces tends to be a symptom of a larger problem in your home: a bug infestation.
 A significant amount of feces tends to indicate that you’re housing a significant number of pests.
 You’ll want to work with an area exterminator to remove those pests from your home and then to assess what kind of damage they’ve done to the parts of your space that they invaded.

-Mold is a problem of a unique caliber.
+Nowadays, mold is a problem of a unique caliber.
 There are several different types of mold: allergenic, pathogenic, and toxigenic.
 All these molds can force your family members to contend with new respiratory problems and allergies, even if your family has no medical history of these conditions.

 Unfortunately, because there are so many different types of mold that can get into your home, it’s hard to pin down precisely what mold growth is going to look like.
 You can trust mold to reveal itself through a few consistent properties, regardless of what species it is or the category it falls into.
 Some of the most common physical conditions that give mold away include: